 Please note that I chose the most similar test results for each comparison.
-However, some test conditions differ and this is merely a broad overview of each filter’s capabilities.
+However, some test conditions differ; this is merely a broad overview of each filter’s capabilities.
 For more details, please check each mask’s individual review.

 When it comes to filtration, both AusAir masks perform similarly to the AirPop Active and Cambridge Mask.
 The other three masks provide significantly less particle filtration.
 Of course, the fit is equally important and a factor that needs to be considered.

 For fit, I would place the AusAir masks, Urban Air Mask, and AirPop Active above the other masks.
-This is due to the fact that they all offer adjustable earloops and utilise an additional sealing system – either memory foam or a silicone seal in the case of AirPop.
+This is because they all offer adjustable earloops and utilise an additional sealing system – either memory foam or a silicone seal in the case of AirPop.

-Overall, the AirWeave is a solid mask that doesn’t have any big drawbacks.
+Overall, the AirWeave is a solid mask with no big drawbacks.
 If you’re looking for a more affordable mask, I recommend checking out this post on the best reusable masks.

-The AirWeave mask is a mask that has outdone the AirFlex in almost every way.
-As I mentioned earlier in the article, I have always been a fan of AirFlex masks.
-However, with the AirWeave available, I don’t see when I would recommend the AirFlex anymore as the AirWeave is just so much better.
+Further, the AirWeave mask is a mask that has outdone the AirFlex in almost every way.
+As I mentioned in the article, I have always enjoyed AirFlex masks.
+However, with the AirWeave available, I don’t see when I would recommend the AirFlex anymore, as the AirWeave is just so much better.
 The primary reason for this is because the AirWeave is more breathable – even though the AirFlex has two valves.

-Another factor to consider when deciding whether or not to purchase the AirWeave is the price.
-This is not a cheap mask, and the initial investment is quite high.
+The biggest downside of AirWeave is the price.
+This is not a cheap mask, and the initial investment is relatively high.
 Among its competitors, I believe that the AirWeave is the best choice.
 However, there are more affordable masks that provide some of the benefits.

-Overall, I’ve been impressed with the improvements that the AusAir AirWeave brings.
+Overall, I’ve been impressed with the AusAir AirWeave’s improvements.
 It’s a solid mask and one that I will be adding to my list of the best reusable masks.
-So, if you’re looking for the ideal mask, I recommend considering the AirWeave!
+So, if you’re looking for the ideal daily mask, I recommend considering the AirWeave!

 AusAir AirWeave FAQ